fracozzi/ABM-Graph-Diffusion-Network/README.md

 - **NumPy, Pickle**: To manipulate arrays and save and load data.
 - **TQDM:** For displaying progress bars when running experiments.

+Our code was tested using Python version 3.12.

 To install all the required Python libraries, use the `requirements.txt` file provided in the repository:

 ```bash